strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - A couple of images were not showing up, backend team(me) addressed a formatting issue that was preventing them from properly displaying.

+- Issue with next refresh cookie(**next_hmr_refresh_hash**) interferring with our cookie logic addressed for now.
+  - might be able to leverage this cookie down the road.

 ---

 -- 24 Nov 2025 --